Sun Tzu – creating a marketing strategy

 Creating a marketing strategy

 Military metaphors work well for creating a marketing strategy.
-With great deference to the more serious conflicts in the Middle East, we will look to both Napoleon and Sun Tzu for our foundation in creating a marketing strategy designed to steal market share.
+With great deference to the more serious conflicts around the world, we will look to both Napoleon and Sun Tzu for our foundation in creating a marketing strategy designed to steal market share.

-Market leaders were generally on a deliberate track to build category.
-In many ways, this is not as true today as it was in the past.
+The market leaders of the past were generally on a deliberate track to build category.
+In many ways, this is not as true today as it was years ago.
 Today, only a few market leaders can afford the luxury of simply building categories.

 Oddly enough, with careful planning and insight, you may in fact find an ally and advantage in the market leader.
 Brand messaging is often overlooked.
 Napoleon taught us that our advantage often lies in an understanding of human beings.
 (Download a PDF on Marketing Advantages here.)

 He tells us that there is often a deep complacency to be found in market leaders.
 “The great majority attends to what is necessary only when they feel a need for it — the precise time when it is too late.
 They take only their needs into consideration — never their abilities.”
 Sun-Tzu agrees.
 He tells us that we need to act boldly and with speed.
 “The nature of forces is predominantly swiftness.”

 This is much more than just “get there first with the most” when creating a marketing strategy.
 It demands that we find an advantage and exploit it while our competitors wallow in the status quo.
 This advantage is brand.
 Most brands, particularly medical devices and technology brands, believe this advantage needs to be found in a product attribute.
 Some new innovation that allows their brand to build a unique selling proposition.

 No one is downplaying the tactical advantages offered by product innovation.
 It is simply not where a brand builds long-term equity.
 Additionally, those innovations are often unavailable and costly to develop.